Rabies in animals: Cattle

 In cattle-raising areas where vampire bats are common, fenced-in cows often become a primary target for the bats (along with horses), due to their easy accessibility compared to wild mammals.
 In Latin America, vampire bats are the primary reservoir of the rabies virus, and in Peru, for instance, researchers have calculated that over 500 cattle per year die of bat-transmitted rabies.

 Vampire bats have been extinct in the United States for thousands of years (a situation that may reverse due to climate change, as the range of vampire bats in northern Mexico has recently been creeping northward with warmer weather), thus United States cattle are not currently susceptible to rabies from this vector.
-However, cases of rabies in dairy cows in the United States has occurred (perhaps transmitted by bites from canines), leading to concerns that humans consuming unpasteurized dairy products from these cows could be exposed to the virus.
+However, 2 cases of rabies in dairy cows in the United States, in which people have been exposed through unpasteurized milk, have occurred since 1996.
+In both of these incidents it is likely that the cows received the virus from raccoons.
+In 1998, a cow with rabies was milked 12 times within the week before it died.
+This milk was mixed with milk from other cows and distributed for consumption.
+66 people who drank the milk were found and all received PEP.
+The other incident occurred in 1996 and 14 people were treated with PEP.

 Vaccination programs in Latin America have been effective at protecting cattle from rabies, along with other approaches such as the culling of vampire bat populations.